cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -compactor.compaction-concurrency
 [compaction_concurrency: <int> | default = 1]

+# How frequently compactor should run blocks cleanup and maintenance, as well as
+# update the bucket index.
+# CLI flag: -compactor.cleanup-interval
+[cleanup_interval: <duration> | default = 15m]

-# Max number of tenants for which blocks should be cleaned up concurrently
+# Max number of tenants for which blocks cleanup and maintenance should run
-# (deletion of blocks previously marked for deletion).
+# concurrently.
 # CLI flag: -compactor.cleanup-concurrency
 [cleanup_concurrency: <int> | default = 20]

 # Time before a block marked for deletion is deleted from bucket.
 If not 0,
-# blocks will be marked for deletion and compactor component will delete blocks
+# blocks will be marked for deletion and compactor component will permanently
-# marked for deletion from the bucket.
-If delete-delay is 0, blocks will be
+# delete blocks marked for deletion from the bucket.
+If 0, blocks will be
 # deleted straight away.
 Note that deleting blocks immediately can cause query
-# failures, if store gateway still has the block loaded, or compactor is
-# ignoring the deletion because it's compacting the block at the same time.
+# failures.
 # CLI flag: -compactor.deletion-delay
 [deletion_delay: <duration> | default = 12h]

+# When enabled, at compactor startup the bucket will be scanned and all found
+# deletion marks inside the block location will be copied to the markers global
+# location too.
+This option can (and should) be safely disabled as soon as the
+# compactor has successfully run at least once.
+# CLI flag: -compactor.block-deletion-marks-migration-enabled
+[block_deletion_marks_migration_enabled: <boolean> | default = true]

 # Comma separated list of tenants that can be compacted.
 If specified, only
 # these tenants will be compacted by compactor, otherwise all tenants can be